-OFFICE OF THE MUNICIPAL MANAGER - WARD 1 - PORTERVILLE Community developmental needs identified and addressed OFFICE OF MUNICIPAL MANAGER Climate change plan C COMMUNITY DEVELOPMENTAL NEEDS IDENTIFIED, BUT NOT YET ADDRESSED OFFICE OF MUNICIPAL MANAGER NEW COMMUNITY DEVELOPMENTAL NEEDS IDENTIFIED in 2017 OFFICE OF MUNICIPAL MANAGER Economic Development Considerable input was made into the economic development of Porterville and includes the regeneration of the main road, the replanning of the market square and tourism office and the linking of Monte Bertha to Porterville through a tourism route.
-This was all done through a process of thorough community consultation and will still be a process for a considerable time.
-Communication improvement A communication official was appointed and communication to all towns will be improved through social media, external newsletters, media articles, public meetings etc. Parking central for heavy vehicles, pas-senger transport to farms and access roads to farms This matter is regarded as serious due to the tourism development in Porterville.
+OFFICE OF THE MUNICIPAL MANAGER - WARD 1 - PORTERVILLE Community developmental needs identified and addressed OFFICE OF MUNICIPAL MANAGER Climate change plan C COMMUNITY DEVELOPMENTAL NEEDS IDENTIFIED, BUT NOT YET ADDRESSED OFFICE OF MUNICIPAL MANAGER NEW COMMUNITY DEVELOPMENTAL NEEDS IDENTIFIED in 2017 OFFICE OF MUNICIPAL MANAGER Economic Development Communication improvement A communication official was appointed and communication to all towns will be improved through social media, external newsletters, media articles, public meetings etc. Parking central for heavy vehicles, pas-senger transport to farms and access roads to farms This matter is regarded as serious due to the tourism development in Porterville.
 A potential area has been identified and will be pursued until a sustainable solution has been found.
 Computer centre The POP centre has been developed and opened and a computer centre is envisaged in this centre.
 Funding still needs to be acquired to fund a computer centre.
 The computer centre will be for everybody and will not be restricted to Ward 2 inhabitants.
 Youth centre The POP centre was opened and fulfils an important function as a youth centre.
 Truck stop - town full of trucks at night with no washing facilities A truck stop is a private investment opportunity and there is currently a potential investor.
 However, considerable problems are being experienced with the zoning of the said property as Provincial Government first needs to grant permission.
 Provincial Government, however, requires studies being done before they issue any permission, whilst it is the responsibility of the owner to undertake the various studies required.
 Businesses - more variety of shops The process to establish Porterville as a tourism destination will promote more investment in businesses, especially in the main road.
-It still needs to be emphasized that it is for the private
+It still needs to be emphasized that it is for the private sector to decide on the types of businesses and not for the municipality to determine this.
+Businesses will however be encouraged to invest in tourism related businesses and/or shops.

-ousinesses and no

 Cleaning of empty plots.
-Uncontrolled growth of trees create security problems The cleaning of empty plots remains the responsibility of private owners and overgrown plots need to be reported to the municipality.
+Uncontrolled growth of trees create security problems plots.
+The cleaning of empty plots remains the responsibility of private owners and overgrown plots need to be reported to the municipality.
 The normal law enforcement process will then be followed.
 However, once a year inspections are being done and owners are being informed that if they do not clean their property, the municipality will clean it for them at their cost.

-NEW COMM UNITY DEVELOPM IENTAL NEEDS IDE NTIFIED in 20 18

-OFFICE OF MUI NICIPAL MANAGER ₹

-Imbizos Host imbizo's to stakeholders too explain to reside ents what services s municipality offers and to bring other

-OTHER GOVERNI MENT DEPARTMEN ITS

-DEPARTMENT OF EDUCATION DEPARTMENT OF HEALTH DEPARTMENT SOCIAL SERVICE DEPT HUMAN S SETTLEMENT DEPT WATER OR DEPT OF AGRICULT URE DEPT OF TRANSPOR T PUBLIC WORKS DEPT OF SAFETY

-High school (government) Clinic/health care on farms Crèches on farm Housing on farms Sewerage system for farm worker houses Road signs for school children - farms De Draai and Rietvlei Magistrate effectivity to be investigate d

-Building and tar of Dasklip pass Local Police to be investigate d

-Repair of Voor- trekker street

-CORPC DRATE SERVICES - WARD 1 - POR TERVILLE

-Community developmental needs identified and address ed
+NEW COMM UNITY DEVELOPME NTAL NEEDS IDE NTIFIED in 20 18 OFFICE OF MUNIC CIPAL MANAGER 1 Imbizos Host imbizo's to stakeholders too explain to resident ts what services municipality offers and to bring other OTHER GOVERNME NT DEPARTMEN TS DEPARTMENT OF EDUCATION DEPARTMENT OF HEALTH HUMAN DEPT OF SAFETY High school (government) Clinic/health care on farms Crèches on farms Housing on farms Sewerage system for farm worker houses Road signs for school children - farms De Draai and Rietvlei Magistrate effectivity to be investigate d Building and tar of Dasklip pass Local Police to be investigate d Repair of Voor- trekker street CORPORATE SERVICES - WARD 1 - PORTERVILLE Community developmental needs identified and addressed CORPORATE SERVICES Develop Precinct pl Develop Precinct plan CBD & Monte Bertha POP Centre Uniform zoning sch eme COMMUNITY DEVELOPMENTAL NEEDS IDENTIFIED, BUT NOT YET ADDRESSED

-CORPOR ATE SERVICES

-Develop Precinct pla an CBD & Monte Be ertha

-POP Centre

-Uniform zoning sch eme

-C COMMUNITY DEVELOPMENTAL NEEDS IDENTIFIED, BUT NOT YET ADDRESSED